Battle of Kapyong: 3 RAR withdraws

 The withdrawal was scheduled to begin shortly following the misdirected airstrike, and was to be preceded by an artillery bombardment with high explosive and smoke at 16:00.
-The U.S. tanks were subsequently moved forward to provide cover, and when the 16th NZ Field Regiment artillery failed to fire at the appointed hour, they provided direct fire support.
+The US tanks were subsequently moved forward to provide cover, and when 16 NZFR artillery failed to fire at the appointed hour, they provided direct fire support.
 Still in contact, the 3 RAR began to pull back, fighting a number of well-disciplined rearguard actions as the companies leapfrogged each other.
-Meanwhile, the 16th NZ Field Regiment kept the PVA at bay, after it finally commenced firing.
+Meanwhile, 16 NZFR kept the PVA at bay, after it finally commenced firing.
 B Company had taken 39 PVA prisoners during the earlier fighting, and unable to leave these behind, they were used to carry many of the 3 RAR wounded and much of their equipment as well.
 O'Dowd's fear that the PVA might have blocked the withdrawal route was not realised, and B Company moved back along the ridge and down to the ford without incident, reaching the Middlesex area after dark.
 C Company was the next to withdraw, departing at 16:30, just after suffering another casualty from sniper fire.
 Saunders led his company up the spur and then south down the main ridge without incident, followed by A Company during the next hour with the PVA in close pursuit.

 Murdoch had been concerned lest he and his men should be engaged when they reached the Kapyong River in an exhausted condition and with little ammunition.
 The 3 RAR were fortunate, and due to difficulties of communication and navigation along the ridge line in the dark, elements of A Company had become separated and the last two platoons descended to the river too early to strike the ford.
 However, reaching a deserted part of the bank, they realised their mistake and immediately turned west again, following the river-bank to the ford.
 The PVA did not follow this sudden final turn and plunged on into the river, giving A Company an unexpected opportunity to break free.
 The pursuing PVA soldiers were subsequently detected by Stone and 2 PPCLI B Company on Hill 677 and were fired on.
 Fortunately for the 3 RAR, the 2 PPCLI heavy machine gun fire was accurately directed onto the PVA pursuers and did not hit them.
 The possibility of 2 PPCLI supporting fire had been foreseen earlier; however, problems with the radio relay between the 3 RAR and 2 PPCLI meant that there had been no guarantee that the withdrawing force would not be mistaken for PVA as they crossed the river.